VaneshaCutinho5/CodersCave-Internship/README.md

 **Normal Task-**

-3.Email Spam Detection
+3.Email Spam Detection-
 The goal of this project is to develop a robust email spam detection system using machine learning techniques.
 By analyzing the content and characteristics of emails, the system should be able to accurately classify incoming emails as either spam or legitimate (ham).

 **Golden Task-**

-4. Speech Emotion Recognition
+4. Speech Emotion Recognition-
 The objective of this project is to develop a robust speech emotion recognition system capable of accurately classifying the emotional states conveyed in spoken language.
 By analyzing the acoustic features of speech signals, the system should be able to categorize emotions such as